johanste/adl/CONTRIBUTING.md

    attach to the language server process in addition to the VS Code client process.

-## Developing the Visual Studio Extension
+# Developing the Visual Studio Extension

-### Prerequisites
+## Prerequisites
 Install [Visual Studio](https://visualstudio.microsoft.com/vs/) 16.9
 or later.
 It is not currently possible to build the VS extension without it, and of course you'll need Visual Studio to run and debug the Visual Studio extension.

-### Build VS extension on the command line
+## Build VS extension on the command line
 See the command line build steps above.
-If you do have it installed, the VS extension will be included in your command line full repo builds automatically.
+If you have VS installed, the VS extension will be included in your command line full repo builds automatically.

-If you do not have it installed the command line build steps above will simply skip building the VS extension and only build the VS Code extension.
+If you do not have VS installed the command line build steps above will simply skip building the VS extension and only build the VS Code extension.

-### Build VS extension in VS
+## Build VS extension in VS
 * Open packages/adl-vs/Microsoft.Adl.VisualStudio.sln in Visual Studio
 * Build -> Build solution (`Ctrl+Shift+B`)